qwertyboy0325/GaussianElimination/README.md

-# Command Line Tool README
+# Gaussian Elimination Tool README

 This command line tool provides functionality for performing Gaussian Elimination operations on matrices, running performance tests, and reading matrices from files.